zainkhan-afk/Differential-Drive-Robot-Navigation/README.md

 # Differential Drive Robot Navigation

+### Forked repo
 This repository is a fork of a project that simulates a two wheeled differential drive robot.
 The robot is placed in an environment and it follows a target.
 I have made changes so that the robot can be controlled by variables set in the program.
 Also, tried to create a neural network that will control it move closer to the target and simultaneuosly avoid the obstacles.

+### Neural Network
-In Figure "Neural Network" you can see the neural network that I created for this task.
+In Figure 2 you can see the neural network that I created for this task.
 Whenever the obstacle sensor hits the obstacle, it activates the opposite motor.
 For example, if LO = 1, then RM = -1.
 I implemented it by comparing the coordinates of the sensor and the obstacle itself, so when they are equal, the robot knows that it is hitting the obstacle and activates the output.
 For